Demetrioz/Agrigate/docs/docs/intro.md

 docker compose up --build
 ```

+At this point, you should have three containers running as part of the `agrigate` application with the following ports
+exposed:

+- app-1: 5000
+- core-1: 5001
+- database-1: 5002

-At this point, you should be able to navigate to `http://localhost:5000` and login using the following username and
+You should also be able to navigate to `http://localhost:5000` and login using the following credentials:
-password:

 - **Username**: admin
 - **Password**: Ag@dm1n!